agencyenterprise/masky/docs/tutorial.md

 # Easy client-side inference with AutoML and React

 Neural-network-based object detection is a powerful technique that's getting easier and easier to take advantage of.
-With Google's [Cloud AutoML] computer vision service (as well as similar services like Microsoft's [Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)), it's now surprisingly easy and cheap to train up a powerful object detection model and deploy it as a client-side React app.
-And best of all, you don't need to hire a data scientist to do it - the model training is code-free, so any application developer can train up a model and focus on doing what they do best, which is building useful and fun applications!
+With Google's [Cloud AutoML] computer vision service (as well as similar services like Microsoft's [Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)), it's now surprisingly easy and cheap to train a powerful object detection model and deploy it as a client-side React app.
+And best of all, you don't need to hire a data scientist to do it - the model training is code-free, so any application developer can train a model and focus on doing what they do best, which is building useful and fun applications!

 Given the current state of the world with COVID-19, we thought it would be an interesting test case to try building a mask detector - something that could take a video stream, and report back on the locations of people in a frame who are wearing masks, and of those who aren't.
-This could potentially be pretty useful to deploy in business trying to enforce mask mandates, and ride sharing services are already using something similar to check that drivers and riders are wearing masks.
+This could potentially be pretty useful to deploy in businesses trying to enforce mask mandates, and ride sharing services are already using something similar to check that drivers and riders are wearing masks.

-To keep it light though, in this case the detector isn't reporting anything to anyone - we'll just visualize what's going on in the world by showing the device's webcam stream, and having little COVID viruses come out of the mouths of non-masked faces, and health icons hover over masked faces.
+To keep it light though, in this case the detector isn't reporting anything to anyone - it'll just draw bounding boxes around detected masked and unmasked faces.

-If you want to skip the explanations and jump into the code, you can find the deployed project at [doctormasky.com](https://doctormasky.com), and the repo [on GitHub](https://github.com/agencyenterprise/masky).
+If you want to skip the explanations and jump into the code, you can find the deployed project (with some extra sounds and visual effects) at [doctormasky.com](https://doctormasky.com), and the repo [on GitHub](https://github.com/agencyenterprise/masky).

 ## End-to-end workflow